 To help ensure the acupuncturist finds the areas that need the most help, x-rays will usually be done.
 This way they can see inflamed or stiff areas.
 While this practice does tend to help provide relief, it will take a few tries before noticeable results are seen.
 Some dogs might also feel a bit tired or sore after their session.

 For dogs who have long-lasting pain, vitamins can also help to relieve their symptoms.
-These vitamins will not only work to help their immune system, but can reduce pain as it softens inflammation in the body.
+These vitamins will not only work to help their immune system but can reduce pain as it softens inflammation in the body.

 Many dog vitamins will contain Omega-3s, Vitamin C, and Glucosamine.
 These ingredients will work quickly to help improve your dog’s joints and muscles, making them perfect for dogs with hip pain or arthritis.
+Check out our new hemp dog vitamin chews for amazing health and nutritional benefits.

 This fish oil supplement can significantly help dogs in pain, especially those with chronic arthritis and other bone problems.
 In fact, many studies have been done to help prove the power of Omega-3s for dogs as it helps with significantly reducing inflammation.
 These fatty acids are taken from fish such as sardines and salmon and then made into a pill or kept in a liquid form.